KippAD/george-orwell-pub/README.md

 4. The IDE will then populate with the cloned repository files.

+---

 ## Credits

-[**Bootstrap**](https://getbootstrap.com/) - The project UI was built fundamentally with Bootstrap components with custom stylings on top.
+[**Bootstrap**](https://getbootstrap.com/) - The project UI was built with Bootstrap components with custom stylings on top.

 [**Data Tables**](https://datatables.net/examples/basic_init/index.html) - The tables in the account and admin page were taken from the Data Table library.

-[**ContactForm**](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend) - The contact form and the backend code to wire it up to an email was from this tutorial on how to creat a contact form by **OrdinaryCoders**
+[**ContactForm**](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend) - The contact form and the backend code to wire it up to an email was from this tutorial on how to create a contact form by **OrdinaryCoders**

 [**Date Validation**](https://stackoverflow.com/questions/70558856/django-how-to-prevent-to-accept-future-date) - The Stack Overflow user **Willem Van Onsem** provided a solution to preventing the date field in the event form from accepting past dates which was implemented in my code.

 I want to thank Precious Ijege and Rohit Sharma for their help in planning and advice in development of this project.
 Also to my fellow students on Slack who provided me with support ajd answers for any question or issue that I might have.

+---

 ## Reflection
-This project was particularly challenging for myself coming off the back of a leave of absence and integrating technologies that I had never used before.
-Getting to grips with Bootstrap and Django meant that at times it was hard to develop the project that matched the agile project board.
-Similarly, I had to be a lot more flexible with the intended components and features because when I developed the scope of the project I did not have any reference point of working with these technologies before - this did mean sacrificing on what I actually wanted to develop in order to meet the deadline.
+I found this project particularly challenging coming off the back of a leave of absence and integrating technologies that I found much more difficult to learn.
+Getting to grips with Bootstrap and Django meant that at times it was hard to develop the project by following the agile project board.
+Similarly, I had to be a lot more flexible with the intended components and features because when I developed the scope of the project I did not have any reference point of working with these technologies before - later on this did mean sacrificing on what I actually wanted to develop in order to meet the deadline.
 It was a steep learning curve, but in future projects I will have a much greater understanding of how to plan and implement the required aspects to a standard that I am more content with.
+Overall I am happy with the result of my project and satisfied with my improvement in Django over the development cycle.